-Data presented in our statistical releases is primarily based on the effective date of the transaction.
+We present data in our statistical releases primarily based on the effective date of the transaction.
 Whilst using the effective date in analysis can lead to greater volatility in the data (for example, due to a change in taxation rates), and revisions in successive releases and data reports, this date relates to the point at which the transaction took place and not a notional future date when the tax return was received.
 This also means that the series created from our analysis will reflect changes in tax rates and policy at the time that any changes take place.

 For further information, see paragraph LTTA/1040 in our LTT technical guidance.

 This is the date when a tax return is submitted to the WRA.
 Other statistical publications in the UK use submitted date to produce their statistics.
 Therefore, we have included some comparable statistics on submitted date in section 10 of our annual statistical release.